SillyTavern/SillyTavern-Docs/Extras/Installation/Common Problems.md

 2. SillyTavern Extras
 3. SillyTavern

-Extras server can't reconnect to the Stable Diffusion API if it was loaded after.
+The extras server can't reconnect to the Stable Diffusion API if it was loaded after.

 ### hnswlib wheel building error when installing ChromaDB